criteo/mesos-command-modules/README.md

 commands with temporary files for simplicity.
 Indeed, a lot of programming languages can easily read the content of a file while reading a pipe is not so trivial (see the tests).

+## TODO

+* Implement all methods of the isolator interface
+* Add tests to check the behavior of the CommandRunner when temporary files are manually deleted when a script is running.
+* Automate integration tests using docker-compose in examples/ to execute it in Travis and ensure non-regression.